7 Best Seafood Buffets in Las Vegas 2026

 The Garden Buffet Seafood

-One of the main highlights is the Friday Seafood Dinners featuring crab legs and prime rib.
+One of the main highlights is the Friday Seafood Night featuring crab legs and prime rib.
 There’re also oysters, peel and eat shrimp, golden fried shrimp, steamed Dungeness crab legs, sushi, nigiri rolls, steamed clams, oyster Rockefeller, salmon, paella, creoles, and shellfish.

 The Southern fried catfish is also a dish to keep an eye out for alongside the sushi, nigiri rolls, steamed clams, golden fried shrimp, fresh salmon, and Chinese-style roughy.